 Can I become a Scholar if I’m already at Union?

-Students are normally asked to become Union Scholars only when applying as prospective students.
+Students are invited into the Scholars Program upon admission into Union College.
 However, outstanding students already at Union who would like some of the same privileges as the Scholars Program should consider applying for the Seward Fellows Program in their sophomore year.

 Details on Sophomore Project